 S corporation stock.
 You must increase your basis in stock of an S corporation by your pro rata share of the following items.

-- All income items of the S corporation, including tax-exempt income, that are separately stated and passed through to you as a shareholder. - The nonseparately stated income of the S corporation. - The amount of the deduction for depletion (other than oil and gas depletion) that is more than the basis of the property being depleted.
+- All income items of the S corporation, including tax-exempt income, that are separately stated and passed through to you as a shareholder. - · The nonseparately stated income of the S corporation.